Joint Cleanup at Okinawa Peace Park

-U.S. Army volunteers clean alongside Japanese Self-Defense Force members and local volunteers at the Okinawa Peace Memorial Park in Okinawa, Japan, June 7, 2025.
-The joint cleanup was held ahead of the 80th anniversary of the Battle of Okinawa to honor those lost and promote continued friendship.
+TORII STATION, Japan -- U.S. Army volunteers joined Japanese Self-Defense Forces and U.S. Navy volunteers at the Okinawa Peace Memorial Park in Okinawa, Japan, on June 7, 2025.

+The cleanup was organized by the JSDF to bring the community together and to beautify the area ahead of the 80th anniversary of the Battle of Okinawa.

+The park is the site where the Battle of Okinawa ended and was created to mourn the loss of close to a quarter of a million people.
+It reflects a shared desire among nations to promote peace, remembrance and continued friendship.

 |Date Taken: